 This week Nikon finally broke the news to the world that they are working on a new mirrorless camera.
 Although this announcement is not unexpected, it certainly has got people talking.
 The wider photography community is asking questions about it.
 What will it look like?
 When will it launch?
 Where will Nikon launch it?
 And why has it taken Nikon so long?

 Currently, this question is completely open for debate.
 Nikon has not released any actual pictures of the new camera yet.
-All we have to go on is the digital render that is visible in the teaser video that they released.
 I have included some screen-grabs (where I have increased the brightness) from that video throughout this article.
 We will have to wait until Nikon provides images from an actual prototype before being able to visualize what it might look like.
 However, while we wait for that, we can certainly have fun surmising as to its look.
 At least based on what see on the digital render.